 Moreover, the problems that may have led you to break off the relationship are likely to still be there, now just folded into the co-parenting interactions instead of the relationship ones.
 This can be a real source of frustration and disappointment for partners who thought breaking up was a way out of those difficulties.

 If a relationship between you and your co-parent is not a completely foregone conclusion, you stand to gain quite a lot by considering whether it’s possible to repair or resurrect.
+Which one is right for your situation – co-parenting or relationship counseling – depends on a variety of factors.
+Here some questions you can ask yourself to help you decide which path to take:

 Can the Two of You Get Along?